Menu Felsham Hall

 The transcription from the Historic England website was purposely delayed until some of the historical details could be researched.
 The text in the listing appears to have been written by an ancestor of the encumbant resident of the hall.

-There is no detail on the period between the Domesday Survey, the building of the church, the Tudor Period and the fortunes of the Catholic faith.
+There is no detail on the Historic England website for the period between the Domesday Survey, the building of the church, the Tudor Period and the fortunes of the Catholic faith.
 Much happened during this period and some of this is reflected in what you can see in the Parish Church of St. Mary the Virgin, Belchamp Walter.

 The Historic England Official listing for the Hall